square-computersetup/square-computersetup.github.io/_pages/slack.md

 {% include figure url="/assets/images/slack-login.jpg" image_path="/assets/images/slack-login.jpg" %}

 Click on __Sign in with Google__ which should redirect you to Duo SSO and then immediately redirect you to Slack.
+If you haven't used Slack before, please browse the [Slack quick start guide](https://slack.com/resources/using-slack/your-quick-start-guide-to-slack){:target="_blank"}.

 You may be prompted to __Enable Desktop Notifications__:

 {% include figure url="/assets/images/slack-notify-ask.jpg" image_path="/assets/images/slack-notify-ask.jpg" %}